opsdroid/opsdroid/docs/packaging.md

-To be dynamically discoverable, Opsdroid extensions developed and deployed as regular Python packages must define so-called [entry points](https://setuptools.readthedocs.io/en/latest/setuptools.html#dynamic-discovery-of-services-and-plugins), one for each individual opsdroid extension.
+To be dynamically discoverable, Opsdroid extensions developed and deployed as regular Python packages must define so-called [entry points](https://setuptools.readthedocs.io/en/latest/setuptools.html#dynamic-discovery-of-services-and-plugins), one for each opsdroid extension.

 The entry points are grouped by extension type (skill, connector or database).
 The groups are called `opsdroid_skills`, `opsdroid_connectors` and `opsdroid_databases`.